markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 ### Organization-managed Windows devices

 Another aspect of security lies with the organization-managed Windows devices that request Microsoft content from your Connected Cache nodes.
-The Windows devices that are connecting to the MCC node should be secured according to your organization’s security policy.
+The Windows devices that are connecting to the Connected Cache node should be secured according to your organization's security policy.

 ## Frequently asked questions